Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates: Conclusion

-In summary, we examine the broadband noise-resilience of geometric and dynamical gates using filter functions and show that there exists no intrinsic difference.
+In summary, we examine the broadband noise-resilience of geometric and dynamical gates using filter functions and show that in the absence of control constraints there is generally no intrinsic advantage for one or the other -- for any control Hamiltonian producing a geometric gate one can find a different control Hamiltonian that produces a completely equivalent dynamical gate in the same frame.
 We illustrate this explicitly in a one-qubit scenario for both the Abelian and non-Abelian case.
-Our argument applies to both adiabatic and nonadiabatic gates and does not impose any speed restriction on the control.
-Our result reconciles the apparent contradictory claims in the current literature regarding the robustness of geometric gates.
-Since geometric gates are not inherently more robust than dynamical gates, then the use of GQC becomes a question of experimental convenience.
+Our analysis applies to both adiabatic and non-adiabatic gates and does not impose any speed restriction on the control.
+We discuss how the presence of control constraints can give rise to preferential phase robustness and reconcile apparently contradictory claims in the current literature regarding the robustness of geometric gates.
+Since geometric gates are not inherently more robust than dynamical gates, then the utility of geometric quantum computing becomes a matter of the specific experimental control constraints, and a broad categorization of which types of constraints favor geometric gates remains an important open question.

 RKLC and JPK acknowledge support from the National Science Foundation under Grant No. 1915064, and UG from the Army Research Office under Grant No.~W911NF-17-1-0287.